-Given the nature of the application to be submitted is in outline, an initial assessment has been made against these policies where possible, with guidance and targets being highlighted for the point of reserved matters when designs have been established.
+Given this is to be an Outline application, an initial assessment has been made against these policies where possible, with guidance and targets being highlighted for the point of reserved matters when designs have been established.

-An assessment has been completed to review the potential connection of the proposed development to an existing district heat network.
-Up to date map data has been provided by the Department for Energy Security & Net Zero Heat Networks Planning Database, to enable the suitability and distance in relation to the location of the proposed development from a low carbon network be reviewed.
+An assessment has been completed to review the potential connection of the proposed development to an existing low carbon heat network.
+Up to date map data has been provided by the Department for Energy Security & Net Zero Heat Networks Planning Database, to enable the suitability and distance in relation to the location of the proposed development from a low carbon heating network to be reviewed.

-In relation to the Part G water requirements, a proposed sanitaryware specification has been assessed against the 110 litre/person/day limit outlined in the building regulations requirements.
+In relation to the Part G water requirements, a proposed sanitaryware specification has been assessed against the 105 litre/person/day limit outlined in the Policy CS18 requirements.